Consumer Medicine Information

 Things to be careful of

 Be careful driving or operating machinery until you know how Loniten affects you.
 As with some other blood pressure lowering medicines, Loniten may cause dizziness or light-headedness in some people.
-Make sure you know how
+Make sure you know how you re

 act to Loniten before you drive a car, operate machinery, or do anything else that could be dangerous if you are dizzy or light-headed.